-Downloads\Outdated Client Contact Info.xlsx.
-Remember, you must be logged into the VPN (Globe Protect) in order to access documents in the Q drive.
+At any point if you encounter a client with outdated contact information, such as a disconnected/unavailable phone number, record the client in the outdated client contact information form in the GPRA channel of the SOR Evaluation Team in Teams.
 Allyssa will then attempt to contact providers to collect updated contact information.
 However, only do this if all contact information is out of date.
-E.g., if you find the phone number is disconnected but the client still has a working e-mail address (or vice versa), please do not add them to the outdated contact sheet.
+E.g., if you find the phone number is disconnected but the client still has a working e-mail address (or vice versa), please do not add them to the outdated contact form.
+If clients only have a backup contact and no other contact information, they may be added to this form as well.